What is a hearing aid?

 All digital hearing aids consist of the same four major parts or components.
 The device consists of:

 - An amplifier

 - A loudspeaker

-The microphone picks up sounds from the air and converts them into electrical signals.
+The microphone picks up sounds (the audio signal) from the air and converts them into electrical signals.
 The computer manipulates the electronic signals to fit the hearing loss of the individual user.
 The amplifier increases the intensity of the signals from the microphone.
-Finally, the loudspeaker converts the electrical signals from the amplifier into the acoustic signals heard by the user.
+Finally, the loudspeaker in the device converts the electrical signals from the amplifier into the acoustic signals heard by the user.

 Which hearing aid should I choose?

-The best hearing aid for you should compensate for your personal hearing loss.
+The best hearing aids for you should compensate for your personal hearing loss.
 You should always choose hearing aids which match your needs.
-A hearing aid professional should therefore always guide you when choosing your hearing aids.
+A hearing care professional should therefore always guide you when choosing your hearing aids.

-Hearing aids provide a person with hearing loss a better hearing and improve the perception of speech and other sounds.
+Hearing aids provide a person with hearing loss a better hearing and improve their perception of speech and other sounds.
 Hearing aids can however not restore hearing back to normal hearing.